Minnesota man charged with murder after allegedly driving into protesters, leaving 1 dead

 The parked car was Erickson’s, WCCO reported, which she left to protect the protesters in the street.

-He also faces two counts of second-degree assault, according to WCCO-TV in Minneapolis.
+Kraus also faces two counts of second-degree assault, according to WCCO.

 MINNESOTA PROSECUTORS ASK COURT TO REJECT DEREK CHAUVIN DEFENSE TEAM'S MOTIONS FOR NEW TRIAL